feye2024/feye2024.github.io/_pages/about.md

-  Memberships:
+- **Memberships**:
-  • Institute of Industrial and Systems Engineers (IISE )
+  Institute of Industrial and Systems Engineers (IISE )

-  • Institute for Operations Research and the Management Sciences (INFORMS )
+  Institute for Operations Research and the Management Sciences (INFORMS )

-  • Institute of Electrical and Electronics Engineers (IEEE )
+  Institute of Electrical and Electronics Engineers (IEEE )